-Transmittal M Iemorandum .iii
+Transmitta al Memorandum iii

 Section 1.
-Introduction .
-1
+Introduction 1

 1.1 Duty of Qualification 2

-1.2 Purpose of Qualification Standards .
-2
+1.2 Purpose of the U.S. Qualification Standards 2

-1.3 General and Specific Qualification Standards
+1.3 General and Specific Qualification Standards 3

-1.4 Structure of Qualification Standards
+1.4 Structure of the U.S. Qualification Standards 3

 1.5 Periodic Assessment 3

 Section 2.
 General Qualification Standard 4

-2.1 Basic Education and Experience Requirement
+2.1 Basic Education and Experience Requirement 4

-2.1.1 Enrolled Actuary
+2.1.1 Enrolled Actuary 5

-2.1.2 Basic Education and Experience Requirement Must Only Be Met Once.
-5
+2.1.2 Basic Education and Experience Requirement Must Be Met Only Once 6

-2.1.3 Changes in Practice or Application 5
+2.1.3 Changes in Practice or Application 6

-2.2 Continuing Education Requirement .
-5
+2.2 Continuing Education Requirement 6

-2.2.1 Background .
-5
+2.2.1 Background 6

-2.2.2 Continuing Education Requirement in General 5
+2.2.2 Continuing Education Requirement in General 7

-2.2.3 Initial Year of Applicability .
-6
+2.2.3 Initial Year of Applicability 7

-2.2.4 Coordination with Specific Qualification Standards .
-6
+2.2.4 Coordination With Specific Qualification Standards 7

-2.2.5 Practicing in More than One Area of Actuarial Practice
+2.2.5 Practicing in More Than One Area of Actuarial Practice 7

-2.2.6 Relevant Continuing Education 6
+2.2.6 Relevant Continuing Education 8

-2.2.7 Applicability to Enrolled Actuaries

-2.2.8 Additional Guidance
+2.2.7 Additional Guidance 9

-2.3 Actuaries Issuing Statements of Actuarial Opinion in More than One Area of
+2.3 Actuaries Issuing Statements of Actuarial Opinion in More Than One Area of Actuarial Prac tice9

-Actuarial Practice 7

-2.3.1 Statements of Actuarial Opinion Involving Skills that Can Be Learned in
+2.3.1 Statements of Actuarial Opinion Involving Skills That Can

-More than One Area of Actuarial Practice
+Be Learned in More Than One Area of Actuarial Practice 9

-2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More •••
+2.3.2 Statements of Actuarial Opinion That

-Areas of Actuarial Practice 7
+Blend Elements of Two or More Areas of Actuarial Practice 9

-2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of ••• /
+2.3.3 Statements of Actuarial Opinion in Two or

-Actuarial Practice 8
+More Distinct Areas of Actuarial Practice 10

-2.4 Statements of Actuarial Opinion Issued by More than One Actuary
+2.4 Statements of Actuarial Opinion Issued by More Than One Actuary 10

 Section 3.
-Specific Qualification Standards 9
+Specific Qualification Standards 11

-3.1 Basic Education Requirement .
-9
+3.1 Basic Education Requirement 11

-3.1.1 Successful Completion of Examinations
+3.1.1 Successful Completion of Examinations 12

-3.1.1.1 Statement of Actuarial Opinion, NAIC Life, A&H and Fraterna
+3.1.1.1 Statement of Actuarial Opinion, NAIC Life, Accident & Health,

-Annual Statement.
+and Fraternal Annual Statement 12

 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and

-Casualty Annual Statement
+Casualty Annual Statement 12

-Statement
+3.1.1.3 Statement of Actuarial Opinion, NAIC Health Annual Statement 12

-3.1.2 Alternative Basic Education
+3.1.2 Alternative Basic Education 13

-3.2 Experience Requirement
+3.2 Experience Requirement 13

-3.3 Continuing Education Requirement
+3.3 Continuing Education Requirement 13

 Section 4.
-Changes in Practice and Application11

-4.1 Changes in Areas of Actuarial Practice11

-4.1.1 General Qualification Standard11

-4.1.2 Specific Qualification Standard

-4.2 Changes in Application

-4.3 Emerging or Non-Traditional Areas of Actuarial Practice

-Section 5.
-Acknowledgment of Qualification12

-Section 6.
-Recordkeeping Requirements

-6.1 Continuing Education Recordkeeping Requirements

-6.2 Substantiating Compliance

-APPENDIXES

-Appendix 1 Examples of Statements of Actuarial Opinion1A

-Appendix 2 Sample Alternative Basic Education Statement (Specific Qualification Standard)
+Changes in Practice and Application .14 4.1 Changes in Practice Area 4.1.1 General Qualification Standard 14 4.1.2 Specific Qualification Standard 14 4.2 Changes in Application 15 4.3 Emerging or Nontraditional Areas of Actuarial Practice 15 Section 5.
+Acknowledgment of Qualification .16 Section 6.
+Recordkeeping Requirements .17 6.1 Continuing Education Recordkeeping Requirements 17 6.2 Substantiating Compliance 18 Appendix es es Appendix 1 Examples of Statements of Actuarial Opinion 19 I. General Observations 19 II.
+Commonly Issued Actuarial Opinions and Work Products 20 III.
+Application of U.S. Qualification Standards to Public Service Actuaries 23 Appendix 2 Sample Alternative Basic Education Statement (Specific Qualification Standard) 26 Appendix 3 Procedures for the Adoption of Qualification Standards by the American Academy of Actuaries 27 Appendix 4 Guidelines for Determining When Specific Qualification Standards Should Be Developed 34 Appendix 5 Sample Continuing Education Recordkeeping Format 36

+Transmittal Memorandum

+November 30, 2021

-Appendix 3 Procedures for the Adoption of Qualification Standards by the American Academy of Actuaries
+To: Members of Actuarial Organizations Governed by the Qualification Standards of the American Academy of Actuaries

-Appendix 4 Guidelines for Determining When Specific Qualification Standards Should Be Developed

-TRANSMITTAL MEMORANDUM

-Sept.
-2, 2020

-To: Members of Actuarial Organizations Governed by the Qualification Standards of the American Academy of Actuaries From: The Board of Directors of the American Academy of Actuaries The Committee on Qualifications of the American Academy of Actuaries Re: Amended Qualification Standards (including Continuing Education Requirements) for Actuaries Issuing Statements of Actuarial Opinion in the United States
+From: The Board of Directors of the American Academy of Actuaries

+The Committee on Qualifications of the American Academy of Actuaries

+Re: Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States